Melatonin for ADHD

 Melatonin is a hormone.
 It is produced by the pineal gland by converting tryptophan.
 The onset of darkness (the loss of light) is registered by the retina and stimulates melatonin production via the suprachiasmatic nucleus in the hypothalamus.
 Melatonin regulates the circadian rhythm.
-Blind people often have sleep problems and benefit from melatonin supplementation.
-In Germany, unretarded melatonin is freely available up to a dose of 1 mg.
-In the USA, melatonin is freely available as a dietary supplement.
+Blind people often have sleep problems and benefit from melatonin supplementation.1 In Germany, immediate release melatonin is freely available up to a dose of 1 mg.2 In the USA, melatonin is freely available as a dietary supplement.
 In other countries, such as Australia and Scandinavia, melatonin is only available on prescription.

 Melatonin appears to be an effective, tolerable and safe treatment for comorbid sleep disorders in both adults and children with ADHD.
 We are not aware of any reports of inappropriate side effects.

 Problems falling asleep and staying asleep occur in 15 % to 25 % of all children and adolescents and in 25 % to 50 % of those with ADHD.
-Several studies and reviews have shown the benefits of melatonin for sleep disorders in healthy children and adolescents as well as those with ADHD, ASD and other disorders, with minimal side effects.
-There is limited data on the safety and efficacy of long-term use of melatonin.
-Others report 75% circadian disruption in children and adults with ADHD.
+Several studies and reviews have shown the benefits of melatonin for sleep disorders in healthy children and adolescents as well as those with ADHD, ASD and other disorders, with minimal side effects.3 There is limited data on the safety and efficacy of long-term use of melatonin.45 Others report 75% circadian disorders in children and adults with ADHD.6

-A systematic review of 62 studies with a total of 4,462 ADHD subjects found consistent evidence that ADHD is associated with an evening/late chronotype and a phase delay of circadian phase markers such as weak melatonin onset at dusk and delayed sleep onset.
-There is evidence that melatonin is an effective treatment for sleep problems in ADHD.
+A systematic review of 62 studies totaling 4,462 ADHD subjects found consistent evidence that ADHD is associated with an evening/late chronotype and phase delay of circadian phase markers such as weak melatonin onset at dusk and delayed sleep onset.
+There was evidence that melatonin is an effective treatment for sleep problems in ADHD.
 A small number of genetic association studies reported links between polymorphisms in circadian clock genes and ADHD symptoms.
-Overall, there was consistent evidence of circadian rhythm disruption in ADHD
+Overall, there was consistent evidence of a disorder of the circadian rhythm in ADHD7

-Several other meta-studies and reviews on sleep problems in children and adults with ADHD have also confirmed that melatonin can shorten the time it takes to fall asleep and improve sleep quality without any significant side effects.
+Several other meta-analyses and reviews on sleep problems in children and adults with ADHD also confirmed that melatonin can shorten the time it takes to fall asleep and improve sleep quality without any significant side effects.891011

-For problems falling asleep, unretarded melatonin between 0.5 and 3 mg is recommended (duration of action 3 to 4 hours), whereby it should be taken approx. 1 hour before going to bed and not after midnight.
+For problems falling asleep, immediate release melatonin between 0.5 and 3 mg is recommended (duration of action 3 to 4 hours), which should be taken approx. 1 hour before bedtime and not after midnight.12

 Melatonin suppresses dopamine, while dopamine suppresses melatonin.
 The interaction between dopamine and melatonin is therefore part of the circadian system.
-Disruptions to the dopamine system therefore easily affect the melatonin system and vice versa.
+Disorders of the dopamine system thus easily affect the melatonin system and vice versa.
 Against this background, the dopamine deficiency in ADHD and the high frequency of a delayed circadian rhythm in ADHD (which can be associated with melatonin deficiency) could be directly linked.

 For more information, see ⇒ Dopamine and melatonin: waking/sleeping behavior, circadian rhythm.

-A regulatory mechanism connects dopamine D4 receptors and melatonin:
+A regulatory mechanism connects dopamine D4 receptors and melatonin:15

 D4R can form receptor heteromers with β1- and α1B-adrenoceptors (β1R and α1BR) in the pineal gland.
 In these receptor heteromers, D4R activation causes significant inhibition of the partner adrenoceptor.
 As a result, dopamine inhibits the effect of noradrenaline in the pineal gland.
 However, to date there is no clear evidence for a functionally relevant release of dopamine in the pineal gland.